staticvariablejames/ChooseYourOwnLump/README.md

 used to determine the next lump type depends only on the game's random seed and the time that the lump started growing.
-The former changes randomly every new ascension, so we cannot predict its value, but we can manipulate the latter to choose the type of the next sugar lump.
+Thus we can look at all the possibilities of time for the "birth" of the lump and manipulate this value to give us the type we want.

-The most obvious way would be simply harvesting a ripe sugar lump at the right time.
+The most obvious way of manipulating the sugar lump birth time would be simply harvesting a ripe sugar lump at the right moment.
 However,
 the game uses millisecond precision for determining when the lump started growing, so if we miss the mark by more than one millisecond we get an essentially random lump type.